 Finally, the efficacy of the prototype will be evaluated using more qualitative measures including, but not limited to, categories of comfort, ease of use, ease of forming and maintaining embouchure, and tone improvement.
 Each category will be scored on a scale from one to ten.
 Ten would be the improvement the client would expect if a facial therapist were applying the pressure manually.
+This system could be used to help determine the long-term efficacy of the device.

-Functional Improvements
+Improvements